RalphCodesTheInternet/connectbox-manage/README.md

 This is a node.js javascript application leveraging a common library of management functions for the Connectbox based platforms.
 These functions are available through an API and through a command-line interface (CLI).

+* The application is written in nodejs and runs in the pm2 process handler for nodejs applications.
+The API is available on port 5002.
+* The CLI is written in python and converts command line arguments into API calls hitting the localhost:5002 API.
+This was done due to performance issues with the nodejs CLI on low capability CPUs.

 # Installation and Development
 Connectbox-pi Ansible will install this application but should you want to install on another machine or for development:
 * git clone the repo to your machine.